By James Coulson | Read time 10 min |

 Two resources I refer to frequently to highlight this point are Memrise and Pimsleur, both of which I am using to learn Japanese.

 You can read my comparison of these resources here.

 2. Your Native Language

-I don’t want to generalise.
+I don’t want to generalize.
 However, it is no coincidence that speakers of Germanic languages tend to speak English far better than those whose native tongue belongs to Southern European or Asian languages.

-Obviously, this is due, in large part, to curriculum, the age at which they start learning English, as well as the programmes they watch and cultural influence they are exposed to growing up.
+Obviously, this is due, in large part, to curriculum, the age at which they start learning English, as well as the programs they watch, and the cultural influence they are exposed to growing up.

 If a language is similar to yours then, naturally, you will probably find it much easier to learn.